-We have audited, in accordance with U.S. generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Shiawassee Regional Educational Service District (School District), as of and for the year ended June 30, 2021 and the related notes to the financial statements, which collectively comprise Shiawassee Regional Educational Service District's basic financial statements and have issued our report thereon dated October 6, 2021.
+We have audited, in accordance with U.S. generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Shiawassee Regional Educational Service District (School District), as of and for the year ended June 30, 2022 and the related notes to the financial statements, which collectively comprise Shiawassee Regional Educational Service District's basic financial statements and have issued our report thereon dated September 7, 2022.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting